Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

    * @param revealed the revealed bid
-   * @throws NoSuchAlgorithmException if the hashing algorithm is not available */ public @FromContract(PayableContract.class) void reveal (RevealedBid revealed) throws NoSuchAlgorithmException {
+   * @throws NoSuchAlgorithmException if the hashing algorithm is not available */ public @FromContract(PayableContract.class) void reveal(RevealedBid revealed) throws NoSuchAlgorithmException {
     onlyAfter(biddingEnd);
     onlyBefore(revealEnd);
-    var bidder = (PayableContract) caller();
+    PayableContract bidder = (PayableContract) caller();
     StorageList<Bid> bids = this.bids.get(bidder);
     require(bids != null && bids.size() > 0, "No bids to reveal");
     require(revealed != null, () -> "The revealed bid cannot be null");

-    // any other hashing algorithm will do, as long as
-    // both bidder and auction contract use the same var digest = MessageDigest.getInstance("SHA-256");
+    // any other hashing algorithm will do, as long as both bidder and auction contract use the same var digest = new SHA256Digest();
-    // by removing the head of the list, it makes it impossible
-    // for the caller to re-claim the same deposits bidder.receive(refundFor(bidder, bids.removeFirst(), revealed, digest));
+    // by removing the head of the list, it makes it impossible for the caller to re-claim the same deposits bidder.receive(refundFor(bidder, bids.removeFirst(), revealed, digest));
   }

-  /**
-   * Ends the auction and sends the highest bid to the beneficiary.
-   *
-   * @return the highest bidder
-   */
   public PayableContract auctionEnd() {
     onlyAfter(revealEnd);
     PayableContract winner = highestBidder;

     if (winner != null) {
       beneficiary.receive(highestBid);
       event(new AuctionEnd(winner, highestBid));